+Sec.
+2401.
 Hunting; residents and nonresidents; fees.
 No person shall hunt or have in possession wild birds, or parts thereof, or wild animals, or parts thereof, except in accordance with the following provisions:

 - 1. Resident to hunt without license in certain cases.
-Any resident over 10 years of age and members of his immediate family over 10 years of age may hunt without a license on any single plot of land in excess of 10 acres to which they are legally entitled to possession, and on which they are actually domiciled and which land is used exclusively for agricultural purposes except that after 1979, they may not use bow and arrow. - Resident and nonresident license.
+Any resident over 10 years of age and members of his immediate family over 10 years of age may hunt without a license on any single plot of land in excess of 10 acres to which they are legally entitled to possession, and on which they are actually domiciled and which land is used exclusively for agricultural purposes. - Resident and nonresident license.
 Any resident domiciled in this state and over 10 years of age and any nonresident over 10 years of age may hunt wild birds and animals provided he has a written license which shall be kept on the person while hunting or transporting birds and animals, or parts thereof, and which shall be exhibited to any warden, employee of the Department, guide or landowner, upon request.